hungryengineer/The-Weekender/README.md

 # STEP 2 -- creating pipelines for terraform deployment *

 # STEP 3 -- creating pipeline for building docker image using dockerfile and pushing it to GH Packages
+# CI stage:
+    #build image from dockerfile
+    #push the image to GHP

+# CD stage:
+    #authenticate and login to eks cluster
+    #set current cluster context
+    #bake the helm chart into deployable manifests
+    #deploy the manifests